The Clear Edge

 Difficulty: Low (existing relationship and trust established)

-Example constraint: Consultant at $44K from 12 clients at $3,667 base rate.
-Built a $1,800 quarterly strategy add-on.
-7 clients purchased = +$12,600 quarterly (+$4,200 monthly average).
-Revenue hit $48K with zero new clients.
+A consultant at $44K from 12 clients at a $3,667 base rate built a $1,800 quarterly strategy add‑on; 7 clients bought it, adding $12,600 per quarter (about $4,200 a month) and taking her to $48K in revenue with zero new clients.

-When not to use: Only have a single offer (build a second offer first), or clients aren’t seeing results from the base service (fix delivery quality first).
+• Clients aren’t seeing results from the base service (fix delivery quality first)

-Best when: Hitting capacity constraints, but demand exists
+Best when: Hitting capacity constraints but demand exists

 Impact: Margin improvement plus capacity unlocked (serve 15–30% more clients without quality drop)